AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 +++

-### Create a dataset from a schema {#dataset-from-schema}
+### Create datasets {#create-datasets}

 A dataset is a storage and management structure for a group of data.
-Each schema for intelligent re-engagement journeys have a single dataset.
+Each schema for intelligent re-engagement scenarios should have it's own dataset.

 For more information on how to create a [dataset](/help/catalog/datasets/overview.md) from a schema, read the [Datasets UI guide](/help/catalog/datasets/user-guide.md).

 >[!NOTE]
 >
 >Similar to the step to create a schema, you need to enable the dataset to be included in the Real-Time Customer Profile.
-For more information about enabling the dataset for use in Real-Time Customer Profile, read the [create schema tutorial.](/help/xdm/tutorials/create-schema-ui.md#profile).
+For more information about enabling the dataset for use in Real-Time Customer Profile, see tutorial on [bringing data into Real-Time Customer Profile](https://experienceleague.adobe.com/docs/platform-learn/tutorials/profiles/bring-data-into-the-real-time-customer-profile.html).

 ### Privacy, consent and data governance {#privacy-consent}

-#### Consent policies

 >[!IMPORTANT]
 >
 >Providing customers with the capability to unsubscribe from receiving communications from a brand is a legal requirement, as well as ensuring this choice is honored.
 Learn more about the applicable legislation in the [Privacy regulations overview](https://experienceleague.adobe.com/docs/experience-platform/privacy/regulations/overview.html).

+#### Consent policies

 When creating a re-engagement path, the following [consent policies](https://experienceleague.adobe.com/docs/platform-learn/data-collection/web-sdk/consent/overview.html) should be considered: